ZSHJoanna/pycs-diy/docs/tutorial/drawing.rst

 The idea is the following : you provide some real light curves, and a spline usually obtained from a spline optimizer.
 Your curves might have some (optimized) microlensing representations, and they will typically be shifted so to match to the spline (i.e., your curves have some well defined time/mag/flux shifts set).

-The functions of the module :py:mod:`pycs.sim.draw` will use your curves' time/mag/flux shifts, as well as their sampling, errorbars, and microlensing, to draw mock curves *from the spline you give them*.
+The functions of the module :py:mod:`pycs3.sim.draw` will use your curves' time/mag/flux shifts, as well as their sampling, errorbars, and microlensing, to draw mock curves *from the spline you give them*.
 This means that if we would **not** add noise to these mock curves, they would *perfectly match to the spline*, given all the shifts that your real curves had.

 Here comes an example.
-The function to "manually" draw some mock curves has the funny name :py:func:`pycs.sim.draw.draw`.
+The function to "manually" draw some mock curves has the funny name :py:func:`pycs3.sim.draw.draw`.
 It takes a list of light curves as well as a spline as input, and returns a corresponding list of mock curves.
-To use this option, and for practical reasons that will become clear later, we need to "save" the residuals (:py:func:`pycs.sim.draw.saveresiduals`) of your lcs before drawing the mock curves.
+To use this option, and for practical reasons that will become clear later, we need to "save" the residuals (:py:func:`pycs3.sim.draw.saveresiduals`) of your lcs before drawing the mock curves.

 ::

-	(lcs, spline) = pycs.gen.util.readpickle("optspl.pkl")
+	(lcs, spline) = pycs3.gen.util.readpickle("optspl.pkl")
 	# Some lightcurves, and a spline to play with.

-	pycs.sim.draw.saveresiduals(lcs, spline)
+	pycs3.sim.draw.saveresiduals(lcs, spline)
-	mocklcs = pycs.sim.draw.draw(lcs, spline, shotnoise=None)
+	mocklcs = pycs3.sim.draw.draw(lcs, spline, shotnoise=None)
 	# We draw our first mock curves, here without adding any noise !

-	pycs.gen.lc.display(mocklcs, [spline])
+	pycs3.gen.lc_func.display(mocklcs, [spline])
 	# As you see, by default those mocklcs "come with" the same shifts and microlensing as your lcs.

 	# Let's manually remove these shifts from all our curves :